Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

   - `Neon Sky#7293` for the beautiful item concepts

 # Changelog
+* v1.8.5 Mod Changes:
+  * Added guarenteed way to obtain void coins, doing void fields.
+  * Fixed expansions not disabling the items from appearing in chests.

 * v1.8.4 Mod Changes:
   * Made more token changes.
   * Inverted the effect of imperfection in code.